BRAC and BRAC International

-Syeda Rizwana Hasan is an enrolled lawyer with the Supreme Court of Bangladesh.
-In professional life, she is working for the cause of environment as the Chief Executive of a reputed national Non Governmental Organisation named Bangladesh Environmental Lawyers Association (BELA).
-Her main focus is to promote the notion of environmental justice in Bangladesh.
+Adv Syeda Rizwana Hasan is an enrolled lawyer with the Supreme Court of Bangladesh.
+She works on environmental issues as the chief executive of the Bangladesh Environmental Lawyers’ Association (BELA), a reputed national NGO.
+Her main focus is on promoting the notion of environmental justice in Bangladesh.

-Rizwana did her masters and graduation in law from the University of Dhaka with distinction.
-She started her career with BELA in 1993 and till today is continuing with the same organisation.
+Ms Hasan did her master’s and graduation in law from the University of Dhaka with distinction.
+She started her career with BELA in 1993 and is still with the organisation today.

-As the Chief Executive of BELA, Rizwana is responsible for the overall co-ordination of the activities of BELA that include research, awareness raising, public interest litigation (PIL) and advocacy.
-Rizwana has filed PILs on various environmental issues most of which have received favourable orders/judgments.
-She has fought against vehicular pollution, river pollution, industrial pollution, ship breaking, grabbing of wetlands, cutting of hills, unregulated mining, unplanned urbanisation, commercial shrimp cultivation, deforestation, loss of biodiversity and so on.
-Her cases are redefining the current notion of development that is devoid of environmental consideration.
-Since she is an anthropocentric environmentalist, her efforts are adding values to conventional human rights movement by bringing in the elements of environmental justice.
-She places people’s legitimate rights at the center of her activism.
+As the chief executive of BELA, Ms Hasan is responsible for the overall coordination of Bela’s activities, which include research, awareness raising, public interest litigation (PIL) and advocacy.
+Ms Hasan has filed PILs on various environmental issues, most of which have received favourable orders/ judgments.
+She has fought against vehicular pollution, river pollution, industrial pollution, shipbreaking, grabbing of wetlands, cutting of hills, unregulated mining, unplanned urbanisation, commercial shrimp cultivation, deforestation and loss of biodiversity.
+Her cases are redefining the current notion of development without regard for the environment.
+As an anthropocentric environmentalist, her efforts are adding value to the conventional human rights movement by bringing in the elements of environmental justice.
+She places people’s legitimate rights at the centre of her activism.

-Rizwana is a recipient of the prestigious Goldman Environmental Prize.
-She has been named as one of the 40 Environmental Heroes of the World by the TIME magazine.
-Recognising her impassioned leadership, hard-driving skill, and uncompromising courage in the campaign of judicial activism that has demonstrated that the right to environment is nothing less than a people’s right to dignity and life, Rizwana has been awarded with the Ramon Magsaysay Award in 2012.
+Ms Hasan is a recipient of the prestigious Goldman Environmental Prize.
+She has been named as one of the 40 Environmental Heroes of the World by TIME magazine, recognising her impassioned leadership, hard-driving skill, and uncompromising courage in the campaign for judicial activism which has demonstrated that the right to environment is nothing less than a people’s right to dignity and life, Ms Hasan was awarded the Ramon Magsaysay Award in 2012.